dmishin/tsp-solver/README.md

 path = solve_tsp( D )

-will print [1,0,2], path with total length of 3.0 units print path
+#will print [1,0,2], path with total length of 3.0 units
+print path
 ```

-Distance matrix must be symmetric.
+Only left triangular part is used from the distance matrix D.

 Algorithm
 ---------

-The library implements simple "greedy" algorithm:
+The library implements a simple "greedy" algorithm:
-1. Initially, each vertex belongs to its own path.
-Each path has length 1.
+1. Initially, each vertex belongs to its own path fragment.
+Each path fragment has length 1.
-2. Find 2 nearest disconnected paths and connect them.
+2. Find 2 nearest disconnected path fragments and connect them.
-3. Repeat, until there are at leats 2 paths.
+3. Repeat, until there are at least 2 path fragments.

 This algorightm has polynomial complexity.